 The School of Engineering has a long history of working together with local, national and international industry, business and government and non-government organisations, and we are committed to continually developing new partnerships.

 We have delivered over 200 collaborative research projects across all our priority research areas with partners including Airbus, Arup, China Communication Construction, Cogent Power, GE Healthcare, GlaxoSmithKline, Huawei, IQE, Mercedes-Benz, NASA, National Grid, Olympus, Renishaw, Tata Steel and Toshiba.

-We collaborate with researchers across the globe, developing strong links with European institutions and organisations and have over 40 externally funded collaborative projects during the Research Excellence Framework period (2014-2020) with partners from Europe, Asia, North and South America.
+We collaborate with researchers across the globe, developing strong links with European institutions and organisations and have over 40 externally funded collaborative projects.

 Our strong partnerships with industry have enabled us to secure joint research projects attracting over £14m in industry funding during the same period from companies including Airbus, Renishaw, and Huawei.

 As a key member of the Compound Semiconductor Cluster initiative, the School of Engineering has attracted over £76m in grants, equipment and infrastructure.
 The School also co-leads the Centre for Development and Training in Compound Semiconductor Manufacturing.